-Hanging upside down is not a natural position for humans, so it makes sense to be skeptical when considering inversion as a solution to pain, stress or other physical ailments.
+Humans don’t naturally hang upside down.
+Therefore, you should think skeptically when considering inversion as a solution to pain, stress or other physical ailments.

-As you are probably well aware, inversion therapy has been known to provide significant pain relief for many people, but what are the side effects to using an inversion table?
+As you probably already know, inversion therapy can provide significant pain relief for many people.
+However, what are the side effects to using an inversion table?

-One of the main reasons that people use inversion tables is to relieve pressure on joints.
-However, due to gravity, hanging upside down puts additional pressure on areas of the body that otherwise don’t have that amount of pressure.
+One of the main reasons that people use inversion tables comes down to relieving pressure on joints.
+That said, due to gravity, hanging upside down puts additional pressure on areas of the body that otherwise don’t have that amount of pressure.

-For this reason, it is important that people consult with a doctor prior to using an inversion table.
-It is also smart to be aware of symptoms and negative inversion table side effects that other users have experienced (like headaches) that can alert you to potential problems.
+For this reason, it people should consult with a doctor prior to using an inversion table.
+You also want to learn about possible symptoms and negative inversion table side effects that other users have experienced (like headaches).
+These can alert you to potential problems.